ita9naiwa/ita9naiwa.github.io/about.md

 ---

 ### Me
+    I'm Hyunsung Lee.
     I now work as a System Software Engineer at NVIDIA.
 This field is completely new to me, and I’m excited!
     Previously, I worked at OctoAI optimizing LLM inference and at Kakao on recommender systems.